 Of course, while that was the end of the Apache Trail, it wasn’t the end of the day’s driving for me, since I still had to reach Flagstaff!
 This was another three hours of driving, retracing my route north on SR 188, then going north on SR 87, which took me up to Payson, where I broke my journey for dinner.
 Carrying on, I went northwest on SR 87/260 as it climbed through the mountains, before cutting west along SR 260 to drop down to Camp Verde, where I picked up I-17 for the last stretch to Flagstaff.

 This concludes The Apache Trail and the Big Loop, which turned out to have been an overly ambitious drive for a single day.
 I would like to do the drive north to Flagstaff in daylight at some point, particularly the section north of Payson.
 The drive also left me with a sense of unfinished business since I’d driven the last stretch of the Apache Trail in darkness.

-As a result, when I returned to Arizona the following year, and took a road trip through eastern Arizona and southern New Mexico, I made sure that it began with a drive along the Apache Trail.
-That tale, however, will have to wait for the final instalment of this Travel Spot.
+As a result, when I returned to Arizona the following year, and took a road trip through eastern Arizona and southern New Mexico, I made sure that it began with a drive along the Apache Trail, which you can read about in the final instalment of this Travel Spot.

 Don’t forget that you can share this post with your friends using buttons below.

 Pingback: Brian’s Travel Spot: The Apache Trail, Canyon Lake | Brian's Coffee Spot

 Pingback: Brian’s Travel Spot: The Apache Trail & Apache Lake | Brian's Coffee Spot